 This response was as such nonsensical but it reflects a troubling unwillingness or inability to engage this stakeholder in a non-judgemental, inclusive and professional manner, as museum professionals are expected to do.
 I wonder if National Gallery staff would have gotten away with such a comment.
-It also suggests a deep contempt for the Jamaican art scene, which Paul has consistently dismissed in her writings as “not as good as” and “not with it,” with the implication that she is the one who holds the keys, and the address book, to its redemption – a largely irrelevant, knee-jerk argument that has been at the core of her career as an art writer.
+It also suggests a deep contempt for the Jamaican art scene, which Paul has consistently dismissed in her writings as “not as good as”, “not with it” and misdirected, with the implication that she is the one who holds the keys, and the address book, to its redemption – a largely irrelevant, knee-jerk argument that has been at the core of her career as an art writer.
 If the Global Conversations program was conceived in such a pontificating, missionary spirit, I can only hope that this tiresome mindset will not extend to the biennial itself.

 As for the governance issues involved, it is one thing for members of the board to be helpful and supportive, and to make their networks available to the organization, but quite another for the board to take control of the curatorial management of the museum.
 What are the consequences of this unchecked board micromanagement for the organization, the quality and independence of the programs and, for that matter, for staff relations and morale?
 Why has the National Gallery staff, with the exception of Chief Curator O’Neil Lawrence, been so invisible and silent in this program?
 Where is the Director, Jonathan Greenland, or Associate Curator Monique Barnett-Davidson (who is a very capable and engaging moderator with excellent, poised screen presence)?

-My position on all of this is quite simple: if museum board members want to execute the functions of a museum director, curator or educator, they should just resign from the board and apply for such a staff position, with the understanding that the qualification, performance and accountability requirements would then be the same as for any other staff – they may quickly find out that being on staff is not as comfortable as being on the board.
+My position on all of this is quite simple: if museum board members want to execute the functions of a museum director, curator or educator, they should just resign from the board and apply for such a staff position, with the understanding that the qualification, performance and accountability requirements would then be the same as for any other staff – they may quickly find out that being on staff is not as easy and comfortable as being on the board.
 If not, just let the professionals do their jobs and provide them with a supportive professional environment in which they and the organization they serve can thrive and shine.
 Museum board membership, especially on a politically appointed board like the National Gallery’s, should not be an opportunity to co-opt the organization to compensate for unrealized career ambitions.
 Museum boards, and staff members, do not “own” their museums but merely serve as their custodians on behalf of the broader community, a task which is to be undertaken in a spirit of selfless public service.